JiayiZhou36/MatchingResearchers/README.md

 https://oit.duke.edu/service/streamer/

 ## Two Modeling Approaches
+Once both teams have reached their results, a research proposal for the experimental design will be drafted, with the potential to proceed on to platform development.

 ### Observational Network Analysis Team:
 This team will focus on cleaning and feature engineering the data, studying the network, and observing factors that may lead to successful interdisciplinary research.